 To create proud, powerful photographs countering the passive, stereotypical representation of Indigenous women, Flores ensured her collaborators played an active role in creating the work.
 Together, they would set up a shot, and the sitter would often hold the shutter release cable, ultimately deciding on the decisive moment the image would be made.
 In addition to co-authoring the work, Flores included archival images of her mother and grandmother in the project, illuminating her matrilineal connections to Peru.
 She also turned the camera on herself for the first time, a “nerve-racking yet grounding” experience that she describes as “spiritual,” placing herself in the context of her homeland.

 While Flores’ projects capture the beauty and depth of her Peruvian heritage, “Donde Florecen Estas Flores” also aims to spark a conversation on internalized racism in a Peruvian society.
 “Growing up, I was taught to strive for white European superiority without questioning the vestiges of colonialism,” she explains.
 “Getting to know Peru has been an education on the complex socio-political tensions around identity, giving context to my own upbringing and the ways racism undermines Indigenous knowledge, blood and land as ‘other’ or inferior.
 Over the last five years, I’ve thought about what my life would have been had we never emigrated to Switzerland.
 Who would I be today?
 Making this work has been a life-changing experience.
-The moment I arrived in Cusco, I felt a sense of belonging, and I’m so grateful to photography for forcing me to open my eyes.”
+Every time I travel to Cusco, I feel a deep sense of belonging, and I’m so grateful to come back with a purpose guided by my passion, photography.”